isomerpages/moe-hougangsec/_archive/Secondary One Registration.md

 <details><summary><u><b>
 9. Appeal Matters (Transfer out of HS)</b></u></summary>

-(A) For medical reason(s): Documentary evidence is required based on serious medical conditions or severe physical impairments. &nbsp;Kindly submit your request and supporting documents to our General Office staff before Thursday, 21 December 2023, 12 pm
+(A) For medical reason(s): Documentary evidence is required based on serious medical conditions or severe physical impairments. &nbsp;Kindly submit your request and supporting documents to our General Office staff before <u><b>Thursday, 21 December 2023, 12 pm</b></u>.

 (B) For non-medical reasons: Please submit your intent to the other school.
 Once you have received the confirmed placement in the other school, you need to bring the MOE school transfer form, signed by the other school, and submit it to our General Office staff for processing.